 Long before being named as the Julys birthstone, natural rubies have mesmerized people with their deep red hue and exotic origins.
 These precious stones come in several shades of red, some with a hint of blue and others a true blood red.
 Historically, these gems have been associated with life, power and wealth.
 Believed to have protective properties and healing powers, they were once highly sought after by religious figures and royalty since first being mined in the Mogok region of Burma (now Myanmar).
 Over the centuries, these jewels have remained at the top of jewelry connoisseurs and gem lovers lists.
 Today, these gemstones continue to command prices comparable to diamonds, especially when created into stunning pieces of jewelry.
+At M.S.
+Rau, we offer a stunning selection of ruby antique jewelry for sale right on our website.
 Below are four interesting ruby facts that may surprise even the biggest colored gemstone enthusiasts.

-Wish to add a stunning ruby to your collection?
-Shop our ruby jewelry collection now.
+Wish to add a stunning ruby gemstone to your collection?
+Shop our natural ruby jewelry collection now.

 1. Natural rubies are believed to possess healing powers and protective properties.

 Since first being discovered in Burma, the valuable blood red ruby gemstone has been shrouded in folklore and superstition.
 One of the most enduring of these myths suggests that the rare stone possessed healing and protective powers.
 Legend tells that before battle, Burmese soldiers would insert rubies into their flesh, believing that this would make them invincible during battle.
 Throughout the medieval period, belief in the protective qualities of rubies persisted, and many Europeans wore some of the finest rubies to guarantee health and wisdom.
-From ancient times to the present day, rubies have been highly sought after not only for their exquisite beauty, but also for their unique energy.
+From ancient times to the present day, this gem has been highly sought after not only for their exquisite beauty, but also for its unique energy.

 2. Sunshine causes rubies to literally glow.